x-govuk/govuk-eleventy-plugin/docs/options.md

     [
       { text: "contentLicence" },
       { text: "object" },
       { text: "Licence description.
-If no value is provided, the OGL logo is shown alongside the words `All content is available under the Open Government Licence v3.0, except where otherwise stated`." | markdown }
+If no value is provided, the OGL logo is shown alongside the words `All content is available under the Open Government Licence v3.0, except where otherwise stated`.
+Set to `false` to remove completely." | markdown }
     ],
     [
       { text: "contentLicence.text" },